Monti Lattari

 Human History

 The Sorrento Peninsula has been settled since Greek colonial times, with the steep terrain forcing development of the extraordinary terracing systems that define the landscape.
-The Amalfi Republic (839-1131 AD) was a major maritime power whose wealth funded the construction of the elaborate coastal settlements now recognized as UNESCO World Heritage.
-Centuries of lemon, olive, and chestnut cultivation shaped the mountainous landscape into a cultural masterpiece of agricultural engineering.
+The Duchy of Amalfi (839–1131 AD) was a major Mediterranean maritime republic whose wealth funded the construction of the elaborate coastal settlements now recognized as UNESCO World Heritage; the duchy achieved independence from Lombard rule in 839 and was finally subdued by Roger II of Sicily in 1131.
+[1] Centuries of lemon, olive, and chestnut cultivation shaped the mountainous landscape into a cultural masterpiece of agricultural engineering.
 The Grand Tour tradition brought European artists and writers to the coast from the 18th century, establishing its reputation as one of the world's most beautiful places.

 Park History

-The park was established in 1993 to protect the mountainous interior of the peninsula from uncontrolled development as tourism pressure on the coast intensified.
-The designation recognized both the natural heritage of the mountain forests and the cultural significance of the traditional agricultural landscape, particularly the ancient terracing systems.
+The park was formally established by presidential decree of the Campania regional council on November 13, 2003, to protect the mountainous interior of the peninsula from uncontrolled development as tourism pressure on the coast intensified.
+[1] The designation recognized both the natural heritage of the mountain forests and the cultural significance of the traditional agricultural landscape, particularly the ancient terracing systems.
 Management addresses challenges including fire risk in summer, trail erosion from increasing hiker numbers, and maintaining traditional agriculture as economic alternatives attract younger generations away from the demanding terrace maintenance work.

 Major Trails And Attractions

-The Sentiero degli Dei (Path of the Gods) traverses the park's coastal cliffs between Agerola and Positano, offering what many consider Italy's most dramatic coastal hiking with vertiginous views of the Amalfi Coast far below.
-The High Route along the mountain ridge provides less-crowded alternatives with panoramic views in all directions.
-The Valle delle Ferriere near Amalfi descends through subtropical vegetation to ancient iron-working ruins.
+The Sentiero degli Dei (Path of the Gods) traverses the park's coastal cliffs between Agerola (Bomerano hamlet) and Nocelle above Positano, offering what many consider Italy's most dramatic coastal hiking with vertiginous views of the Amalfi Coast far below.
+[1] The trail stretches approximately 7–8 km and takes around 3 hours one way.
+[1] The High Route along the mountain ridge provides less-crowded alternatives with panoramic views in all directions.
+The Valle delle Ferriere near Amalfi descends through lush vegetation to ancient iron-working ruins.
 Monte Faito above Castellammare provides accessible summit hiking with views across the Gulf of Naples to Vesuvius and Capri.
+[2]

 Visitor Facilities And Travel

 The park is accessible from numerous points along both the Amalfi Coast and Sorrento Peninsula roads.
-The Sentiero degli Dei is reached from Agerola or Positano (both accessible by SITA bus from Amalfi or Sorrento).
+The Sentiero degli Dei is reached from Agerola or Nocelle/Positano, both accessible by SITA bus from Amalfi or Sorrento.
 A cable car from Castellammare di Stabia reaches Monte Faito.
-Trail conditions vary from well-maintained paths to rough mountain routes requiring navigation skills.
+[1] Trail conditions vary from well-maintained paths to rough mountain routes requiring navigation skills.
 Accommodation is abundant along both coasts at various price levels.
 The park provides free access, though parking at trailheads may be limited and expensive during peak season (April-October).

 Conservation And Sustainability